 In operational work, all workers are issued a set of personal protective equipment (PPE), and the yards have clearly visible signage indicating and reminding workers of where and what PPE should be worn.
 Yard supervisors are required to conduct weekly toolbox meetings to review safety procedures, and for workers to air any concerns.

-In calendar year 2016, there was one non-fatal workplace accident (2015: 0).
+In FY 2018, there was one non-fatal workplace accident (2017: Nil).
 All accidents are thoroughly investigated, and where appropriate, actions will be taken to prevent such incidents from reoccurring.

 NURTURING TALENT